Leeds Medicine Interview Questions

 Past Interview Questions & Tips

 The University of Leeds uses an eight-station multiple mini interviews to inform their selection.
+For this interview cycle, the MMI will be conducted online.
 Each station lasts seven minutes, which includes one minute of transition between stations/reading time.
 Candidates are given a grade from zero to five based on their performance, with zero being poor and five being excellent.
 Assessors include clinicians, academics and current medical students.

 Skills that are being assessed are: